Nikunjj20/burger-house/README.md

 # burger-house
-aA React app similar to a restaurant website which consists of different components such as prices, menu, deals, etc. There is also React routing in the project.
+A React app similar to a restaurant website which consists of different components such as prices, menu, deals, etc. There is also React routing in the project.